ossf/census/README.md

 Changes to the Python code should generally comply with [Python PEP 8](https://www.python.org/dev/peps/pep-0008/) but use 2 spaces per indentation level.
+It's written in Python2, but the goal is to avoid any construct that 2to3 can't automatically fix (we use the "-3" option to detect such problems).

 # Background